Return to Play Guidelines for COVID-19

-If at least 70% of an entire team or practice group is fully vaccinated, then they may apply for a waiver to go to stage 3, even if their state doesn't meet the other baseline conditions.
-Teams can then progress into stages 4-7.
+If at least 70% of an entire team or practice group is fully or partially vaccinated, then they may apply for a waiver to go to stage 2, even if their state doesn't meet the other baseline conditions.
+Note that after October 22, the waiver program will go back to requiring 70% of a team being fully vaccinated.

-As of June 29, 2021, the threshold to qualify for the program has changed.
-Instead of needing 100% of a team to be fully vaccinated, teams need to have at least 70% of their players be fully vaccinated.
+Teams need to have at least 70% of their players be fully or partially vaccinated.
 At events with a mix of vaccinated and unvaccinated, unvaccinated people would still have to wear masks and follow social distancing rules.
 The 70% figure was calculated by examining literature and comments from public health authorities, including John Hopkins University and Dr. Anthony Fauci, who is the director of the U.S. National Institute of Allergy and Infectious Diseases.

-Additionally, those approved for a waiver may have indoor events in a standard facility, with the same attendee and contact limits as an enhanced facility in stages 3 and 4.
+Additionally, those approved for a waiver may have indoor events in a standard facility.
 The return to play guidelines PDF has more information on an enhanced vs standard indoor facility.

 CONSEQUENCES FOR VIOLATING RETURN TO PLAY GUIDELINES

 USQ’s fair play policy has been amended to incorporate flouting public safety and return to play guidelines.

 Intentionally flouting public safety and return to play guidelines: A person or team who is found to have played in a game, practice, or event when unsafe to due so in regards to school, local, state, or USQ/MLQ guidelines will face disciplinary sanctions.

 Individuals found to be lying about their vaccination status or a COVID test result will be subject to a minimum suspension of 3 years.